binury/Toes.AutoAFK/README.md

 ## About

-Triggers after 60 seconds, or whenever you unfocus the Webfishing window.
+Triggers after 60 seconds, or shortly thereafter when you unfocus (alt-tab out of) the Webfishing window.
 Of course, *this is only visible to users who've also installed AutoAFK*

 ## License